en de

 Image credit: Bar Salvatge Barcelona

 Nestled in the eclectic Gràcia neighborhood, Bar Salvatge is known for its wines.
-But it’s not only a wine bar, for natural and high quality wines, it’s also a place to enjoy tapas.
-Fresh and local ingredients are used for the small bites.
+But it’s not only a wine bar specializing in natural and high-quality wines; it’s also a place to enjoy excellent tapas.
+Fresh and local ingredients are used for these small bites.

-The artisanal cheese board and the organic charcuterie assortment pair great with bottled wine, or one of the eight rotating tap wine choices.
-The very casual spot is hip, beloved by locals and also pet friendly.
+The artisanal cheese board and the organic charcuterie assortment pair perfectly with bottled wine or one of the eight rotating tap wine choices.
+This very casual spot is hip, beloved by locals, and even pet-friendly.

 Tip #5: Entrepanes Díaz